 Jacinto Rivera, for the most part, is a self-taught artist.
 He was born and raised in California to an immigrant Filipino father and a mother of Native American/Hispanic heritage.
 He was an employee of the Pacific company of AT&T and all of its transformations since 1973 and retired in 2015.
-He has held positions as an operator and operator-manager for the first five years and then a cable splicing technician up until the present time.
+He has held positions as an operator and operator-manager for the first five years and then a cable splicing technician up until the end of his employment.
 His interest in art started early in his childhood as he was raised in a family where various crafts were practiced.
 He excelled in art throughout public school where he served as the art club president and was the art-editor and a contributor to his high school literary magazine.
 He has taken some art courses at the Sacramento City and American River Junior Colleges but does not hold a degree.
 In his late teens he was exposed to paintings by Wayne Thiebaud; captivated by the beauty of the objects and the skill of W.T.’s paintings, Jacinto’s interest in the art of painting was established.
 Later he was privileged to view the works of the modern masters of the Phillips Collection; the actual paintings whose images he had only seen reproduced in books.
 Seeing the large canvases in person gave him a greater understanding of art and evoked a feeling that nurtured his pursuit of becoming a painter.
 Jacinto continues to enhance his knowledge and passion for painting by viewing museums and galleries, attending Art lectures, along with varied readings on related subjects.

 I really enjoy making paintings.
 They’re like very complicated puzzles that I build.
-They not only fit together on a two dimensional plane but back and forth between me and it, and if I’m fortunate enough to show it, another viewer.
+The pieces not only fit together on a two dimensional plane but back and forth between me and it, and if I’m fortunate enough to show it, another viewer.
 I need a reason to make a painting since a considerable amount of time will be invested.
 If the motivating idea doesn’t hold my interest the painting won’t either.
 Ideas are mostly born from my concern with our world and all that is happening within it.
 I am confronted with my place in time and space, an interaction with the nature of things, and how society accepts or rejects the conditions with which we live.
 I feel like one who has experienced the full range of emotions that there is to know in life.
 Profound truth and deep beauty move me.
 I am an American amongst many others that possess similar concerns as well as their own.

 Before I begin a painting I usually don’t make any pre-drawings or study; I simply stand in front of the blank surface and, while contemplating the original idea that was the inspiration for it, I begin to paint.
 Within this creative process, I select color pigments arbitrarily then, based on what I see while working the drawing, I might add or discard small details or large sections along the way; the painting takes on a life of its own and so I attempt to connect and respond accordingly.
 The idea manifests itself, or a re-clarification of my original feeling is apparent and I move forward in a different direction.
 The images can be literal or symbolic but, sometimes to my surprise, a subconscious meaning is unveiled and forms secondary ideas within the image.
 The paintings are finished when there is a sense of completion of the idea – where nothing remains for me to add, subtract or change anything.